Ensuring The Safety of High-Value Cargo: Best Practices

 Investing in insurance coverage is a step in ensuring the safety of the freight.
 If any of the freight is damaged, lost, or stolen, it will be covered depending on the insurance plan.

 It’s important to properly value the freight to get adequate coverage for the cargo.
-Undervaluing the freight could lead to partial compensation if loss, damage, or theft occur.
+Undervaluing the freight could lead to partial compensation if loss, damage, or theft occurs.

 Verifying Condition

-Visual inspection and verifying documents like delivery receipts can help to identify any damage or tampering of the shipment, too.
+Visual inspection and verifying documents like delivery receipts can also help identify any damage or tampering with the shipment.

-These practices are crucial to guaranteeing the safety and security of the high-value cargo being shipped.
-Collaboration between shippers and carriers to enhance the protection of the cargo being transported can ensure that the valued freight gets delivered in a smooth, safe and efficient manner.
+These practices guarantee the safety and security of the high-value cargo being shipped.
+Collaboration between shippers and carriers to enhance the protection of the cargo being transported can ensure that the valued freight gets delivered smoothly, safely, and efficiently.

 If you’re planning on shipping your valuable cargo and want a stress-free and secure experience, contact our shipping experts at FreightCenter at (800) 716-7608 to get a quote today!